|Written by Ian Elliot

 The FIFO stack or Queue

-The close relative of the LIFO stack is the First In First Out stack - also known as the Queue because it mimics the behaviour of a queue in the real world.
+The close relative of the LIFO stack is the FIFO - First In First Out stack - also known as the Queue because it mimics the behaviour of a queue in the real world.
 That is you store an item on the back of the queue and retrieve it from the front.

 If you try this out you will see the data retrieved in the order "A", "B" and "C".
 That is a queue or a FIFO stack doesn't change the order of the data the items are retrieved in the order that they were stored.

 A queue is useful when ever you have data to deal with and not enough time to deal with it all.
 You simply add the data you can't deal with to the queue and deal when it when you can.
 The queue ensures that it is dealt with in the order it arrived.
 Another name for a queue is a buffer.